rollerworks/search/UPGRADE-2.0.md

   * The constants `PatternMatch::PATTERN_REGEX` and `PatternMatch::PATTERN_NOT_REGEX`
     have been removed.

   * The method `PatternMatch::isRegex` has been removed.

 UPGRADE FROM 2.0-ALPHA1 to 2.0-ALPHA2
 =====================================

-* The `ValueComparison` namespaces and classes were renamed to `ValueComparator`
+* The `ValueComparison` namespaces and classes have been renamed to `ValueComparator`

-* The `FieldConfig::setValueComparison` method was renamed to `setValueComparator`
+* The `FieldConfig::setValueComparison` method has been renamed to `setValueComparator`

-* The `FieldConfig::getValueComparison` method was renamed to `getValueComparator`
+* The `FieldConfig::getValueComparison` method has been renamed to `getValueComparator`

 UPGRADE FROM 1.x to 2.0-ALPHA1
 ==============================

-* Support PHP 5 is dropped you need at least PHP 7.1
+* Support PHP 5 has been dropped you need at least PHP 7.1.

 * Classes and interfaces now use strict type hints, considering the size of this change they are not listed in detail in this upgrade guide.

 * `FilterQuery` is renamed to `StringQuery`.